DIY No-Mess Lavender Sugar Scrub Cubes (Without Soap)

 To make:

-1. In a saucepan, bring several cups of water to a boil, and once boiling, turn down to a simmer and make a double boiler by placing the shea butter and coconut oil either in a heat-proof bowl on top of the pot of water, or in a glass jar placed in the simmering water.
-Stir every so often – it should only take 15 minutes or so).
+- In a saucepan, bring several cups of water to a boil, and once boiling, turn down the heat to a simmer and make a double boiler by placing the shea butter and coconut oil either in a heat-proof bowl on top of the pot of water, or in a glass jar placed in the simmering water.
+Stir every so often, it should only take around 15 minutes or so to melt.

-3. Pour the oil mixture into the bowl of sugar and mix with a fork until all of the sugar is coated in the mix (it should be wet).
+- Remove the oil mixture from the heat and allow it to cool slightly before pouring it into the bowl of sugar.
+Mix together with a fork to combine until all of the sugar is coated in the mix (it should be wet).

-5. Place the moulds in the fridge and let set for 30 minutes-1 hour, or until completely set.
+- Place the moulds in the fridge and let them set for 30 minutes to one hour, or until completely set.

-6. These sugar scrub cubes will keep in an airtight container for one year.
+- These sugar scrub cubes will keep in an airtight container at room temperature for one year.
+They are best stored at a temperature under 24 °C (75.2 °F).

 Another favourite scrub of mine is this homemade coffee scrub.
-It helps to stimulate lymph/blood flow, and the caffeine found in the coffee may have a tightening effect on skin.
+It helps to stimulate lymph flow, and the caffeine found in the coffee may have a tightening effect on skin.

 DIY no-mess sugar scrub cubes